antononcube/MathematicaForPrediction/MarkdownDocuments/AI-vision-via-WL.md

 ```
 ````

 **Remark:**  The above result should be structured as shopping-day:year:value.
-But occasionally ig might be structured as year::shopping-day::value.
+But occasionally it might be structured as year::shopping-day::value.
 In the latter case just re-run LLM invocation.

 Here we parse the obtained JSON into WL association structure: